clara-jr/chassis-node-js/README.md

 This folder contains the app source code:

-- `server.js`: start app environment, load config and bootstrap app services when done, init express
+- `server.js`: functions to start (and stop) app environment: load environment variables, bootstrap app services, set middlewares and when done, init express
+- `middlewares`: middlewares to be added to express (i.e. async error handler and custom error handler)
+- `routes`: routes definition
 - `controllers`: mvc controllers
-- `routes`: route definition
-- `middlewares`: to be added to express
+- `services`: application services
 - `models`: app models (i.e. mongoose models)
-- `services`: application services

 ### test/

-This folder contains the tests.
+This folder contains the tests (and the `_setup.js` file to start app environment because it's not automatically started when importing `server.js` in test files).

 ## Environment variables